Trail Directions, Descriptions & Maps

 Click here for Jackson Bend Branch map

 Morganton Branch - 3 miles:

 From the Peterson Rd.
 Trailhead the Morganton Branch extends to the southern terminus of the East Lakeshore Trail at Wildcat Pointe Trailhead.
 A variety of interesting and scenic lake views reward the hiker especially along the Baker Creek arm of Tellico Lake featuring a 140' boardwalk.
-Before reaching Wildcat Pointe Trailhead the trail ascends to a ridge with an elevation of approximately 200 feet above the summer lake level providing excellent views of the lake in the wintertime.
+Before reaching Wildcat Pointe Trailhead, the trail ascends to a ridge with an elevation of approximately 200 feet above the summer lake level providing excellent views of the area in the wintertime.
+At the top of the ridge, a spur trail extends one mile out to a point above Tellico Lake.
+This trail offers nice views during the leaf-off season.
 The degree of difficulty is easy to moderate.

 Click here for Morganton Branch map